Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### True or False: The Product Owner is the Scrum accountability is responsible for engaging the product stakeholders.
+### True or False: The Product Owner is the Scrum accountability that is responsible for engaging the product stakeholders.

 - [x] True.
 - [ ] False.